apache/kylin/website/_dev/howto_release.md

 ---

 _This guide is for Apache Kylin Committers only._
-_Shell commands is on Mac OS X as sample._
+_Shell commands are on Mac OS X as sample._
 _For people in China, please aware using proxy to avoid potential firewall issue._

 ## Setup Account